-A nice addition to the new Blix bikes is they now come with what they call Smart Mounting Points, that allow you to add or change accessories easily, for hundreds of different configurations.
+A nice addition to the new Blix bikes is they now come with what they call Smart Mounting Points.
+These allow you to add or change accessories easily, for hundreds of different configurations.
 Some other popular options for this cargo bike model are the rear VIP area for carrying 1 or 2 children, plus many different front racks.

-I really like that the front racks mount to the frame, so they stay in place when turning, and don’t impact weight on the steering or fall to the side when the bike is sitting still on a kickstand.
-I opted not to get a front rack on my Packa yet, but Julie added the basket to her Blix Vika+ Flex, and it’s very sturdy.
+I really like that the front racks mount to the frame.
+They stay in place when turning, and don’t impact weight on the steering or fall to the side when the bike is sitting still on a kickstand.
+I opted not to get a front rack on my Packa yet.
+But Julie added the basket to her Blix Vika+ Flex, and it’s very sturdy.

 New Blix Packa Genie cargo ebike, with rear rack/running boards and panniers

 Another great feature on the new Blix ebikes are standard front and rear fenders.
 Fenders are great for keeping you and your bike clean while riding.
-We went on a long ride along a low tide beach on Hilton Head Island, and the fenders meant Julie and I ended up with very little sand or water spray on us, or our bikes.
-The friends we were riding with had bikes without fenders, and they definitely came home a lot dirtier than us!
+We went on a long ride along a low tide beach on Hilton Head Island.
+The fenders meant Julie and I ended up with very little sand or water spray on us, or our bikes.
+Our friends we were riding with had bikes without fenders, and they definitely came home a lot dirtier than us!

 We parked the RV for free, then biked downtown to Key West – all 3 of us on the Packa!